OWASP/www-policy/operational/membership.md

 **Developing Economy Membership Pricing** Persons living in developing economies as defined in the lower 50% percentile Adjusted Net National Income Per Capita Countries, according to the World Bank, shall be offered any membership class at 2/5ths the rate of the standard membership, so $8 for student, $20 for one year, $35 for two year, and $200 for Lifetime membership.

-**Complimentary Membership** Individual Membership offered, dues-free, to active leaders in good standing who have contributed materially to the Foundation over an extended period (see below).

 **Distinguished Lifetime Membership** Distinguished Lifetime Membership is awarded by the Global Board of Directors once or twice a year for extraordinary contributions to OWASP over an extended period of time.
 Nominations for Distinguished Lifetime Membership can be sent to the [submitted here](https://owasp.wufoo.com/forms/distinguished-lifetime-membership-nomination/).

 ## Complimentary Membership